 For details on the memory usage to increase, refer to "Table A.3 Increased Memory Use with Multiple Operations".

-Calculate the memory used from a value in the table and the memory size required for the manager operations described in "2.4.2.8 Memory Size" in the "Design Guide CE", and then add memory if necessary.
+Calculate the memory used using the values in the table and the memory size required for the manager operations described in "6.1.2.8 Memory Size" in the "Overview", and then add memory if necessary.